rvennam/kube-code-camp/exercise-3b/README.md

     ```
   This will ask Kubernetes to "diff" our yaml file with the current state of the Deployment and apply just those changes.

+1. Run `kubectl get pods` to see that there are now 3 pods.

 ## Create a Service

 We can now define a Service object to expose the deployment to external clients.